 In this vein, recall that the idea of democratic equality involves making it possible for us to stand before each other equally as fellow citizens.
 But pursuing democratic equality for all citizens does not necessarily require pursuing it for anyone else.
-Just as one baseball team’s fans are under no compulsion to take on the concerns of another’s, it’s not unreasonable for Americans to believe that they owe more to those who are their fellow citizens than to those who are not.
+It’s not unreasonable for Americans to believe that they owe more to those who are their fellow citizens than to those who are not.

 We can and should welcome those who want to become Americans, but at the same time we can justify withholding the full benefits of being a citizen until they complete their own paths to citizenship.
 Until that time the taxes they pay could be dedicated to help fund universal social insurance schemes for those who are already citizens.

 Suppose that we agree that achieving the democratic equality of all American citizens is a worthy goal.
 Suppose also that we have some idea of what measures might best promote this.
 What’s stopping us from implementing them?
 The problem is that these measures require that we take collective action via government, and the ongoing influence of individualism and group identity politics (of all flavors) have impacted our ability to take such actions.